bundabrg/bcf/docs/parsers.md

 When `mode` is `online` then completion will only show currently online players and when executing will only accept a player that is online.
 Returns a `Player` object to the method.

-When `mode` is `offline` then completion will show all players, online and offlline` and when executing will validate that the player exists.
+When `mode` is `offline` then completion will show all players, online and offlline, and when executing will validate that the player exists.
 Returns an `OfflinePlayer` object to the method.

 !!! example